1 - 2 Hours

 Preview the Tour

 Your Chichen Itza tour begins at the entrance to the archaeological site.
-As you enter and get your first look at this awesome place, the first thing you’ll see is an ancient wall that once surrounded this place.
-The next thing you’ll notice is pretty hard to miss–the iconic Temple of Kukulcán, Chichen Itza’s most famous structure.
-But you won’t just be admiring it; you’ll also learn about its unique construction and how it was built to honor the equinox.
+As you enter and get your first look around, the first thing you’ll see is an ancient wall that once surrounded this site.
+The next landmark is pretty hard to miss–it’s the awe-inspiring Temple of Kukulcán, Chichen Itza’s most famous structure.
+But you won’t just be admiring this step pyramid; you’ll also learn about its unique construction and how it was built to honor the equinox.

-Continuing along, you’ll come to another of the city’s most impressive sights: the Great Ball Court.
-Mayans once played an intense, elaborate game somewhere between soccer and basketball, but with a 20-pound ball!
-Here, you’ll learn about the game and the peculiar way the court was built.
+Continuing, you’ll come to another of the city’s most impressive sights: the Great Ball Court.
+Here, Mayans once played an intense, elaborate game sort of like a cross between basketball and soccer–but with a 20-pound ball!
+Here, you’ll learn about the game and the unusual construction of the court.

-Next, you’ll pass the ominously-titled Wall of Skulls, where the heads of sacrificial victims ended up!
+Next, on the Chichen Itza tour, you’ll pass the ominously-titled Wall of Skulls, depicting the heads of sacrificial victims!
 Then you’ll arrive at the Platform of the Eagle and Jaguar Warriors.
-Here, you’ll find numerous intricate carvings and sculptures depicting the exploits of these highly trained, lethally effective warriors.
+Here, intricate carvings and sculptures illustrate the exploits of these highly trained, fearsome warriors.

-After this is the Platform of Venus, which once held offerings to the stars, you’ll learn about the Mayans’ complex belief system as well as how they used this platform.
+After this is the Platform of Venus, which once held offerings to the stars, you’ll learn about the Mayans’ complex belief system here, how they used this platform and more.

-Soon, you’ll arrive at The White Road, a white stone road that is one of the largest and most intact of its kind in existence anywhere.
-This takes you to the Sacred Cenote, where ancient Mayans sacrificed people to appease their rain god.
+Soon, you’ll arrive at The White Road, an ancient stone road that is one of the largest and most intact of its kind in existence.
+This leads to the Sacred Cenote, where ancient Mayans performed human sacrifices to appease their rain god.

-Your route takes you next to the Hall of a Thousand Columns, where people once shared meals, and the Ossuary, home to the grave of a High Priest.
+Next is the Temple of Warriors, an impressive, multi-tiered temple hiding a dark secret.
+Your route takes you next to the Hall of a Thousand Columns, where people once shared meals together, followed by the Ossuary, where the grave of a High Priest is located.

 Then it’s on to the Observatory.
-Here, you’ll learn about how the Mayans viewed the heavens and what they believed the stars told them about their future.
+Here, you’ll discover how the Mayans viewed the heavens and what they believed the stars told them about their future.

-Finally, you’ll arrive at the imposing but oddly named Nunnery and the Church.
-These two ancient structures are some of the most frequently photographed spots in the entire city, so you’ll want to have your camera ready!
-The Chichen Itza tour concludes here.
+Finally, you’ll arrive at the imposing but oddly-named Nunnery, followed closely by the Church.
+These two ancient structures are some of the most-photographed spots in the entire city and for a good reason!
+Your Chichen Itza tour concludes here.

 Hola, tu tour de Chichén Itzá también está disponible en español.

-Starting Point Address: Parador Turistico de Chichen Itza, Tinúm Municipality, Yucatan, Mexico
+Starting Point Address: Bus Stop, Chichen Itza, Yuc., Mexico

 What You'll See